Plan the conversation carefully.

 Try this before the conversation

-1. Write one sentence that names deactivation strategies without diagnosing anyone.
+1. Write one sentence that names can you see attachment style in texts? look at patterns, not labels without diagnosing anyone.

 2. Choose whether the next move is a request, a boundary, a repair, or a pause.